TheDeanLab/COMPASS/docs/source/index.rst

 **Project Philosophy**
 =========================

-* Amazing microscopes.
+* Simple to assemble, high-performance, light-sheet microscopes.
-* Streamlined operation with navigate software.
+* Highly optimized operation with **navigate** software.
+* Simplified optomechanical design for ease of use and maintenance.
+* Streamlined optoelectronics and control for robust and reliable operation.

 .. note::